 SMS reminder ROI: $14 to $22 recovered per $1 spent.

-The JMIR 2019 meta-analysis of 14 randomized trials puts SMS appointment reminder no-show reduction at 28 to 38 percent.
+The Hasvold and Wootton 2011 systematic review of 29 studies puts automated and SMS appointment reminder no-show reduction at roughly 28 to 38 percent.
 For most healthcare practices, ROI is 14x to 22x in the first 12 months.
 The math is robust across practice sizes and specialties.

 Per-SMS economics and bundled vendor pricing